Work samples

 A Breath of Fresh Air

-As always, I am interested in the interplay of oppositess and the expression of diverse environments.
+As always, I am interested in the interplay of opposites and the depiction of diverse environments.
 I like visual enigmas and paradox.
 The surfaces of my paintings look like collage, but they are entirely painted.
 I like to allow for spontaneity in the choice of subject matter because by doing so, I am led to unexpected conclusions.
-Finally, I like presenting fragments of information that allow for the viewers to connect the dots, expand their vision, and reflect on how the parts relate to the whole.
+Finally, I like presenting fragments of information that allow the viewers to connect the dots, expand their vision, and reflect on how the parts relate to the whole.

 Cyberspace